Nicell/nice60/README.md

-# This version of the nice!60 is the old DIY version and is superseded by a new closed source version, which is fully assembled is much more polished.
-A link to purchase the new version will be added when it's available to purchase (soon!).
+# This version of the nice!60 is the old DIY version and is superseded by a new version, which is fully assembled and is much more polished.
+# Read more about this new version and find where to purchase it at https://nicekeyboards.com/nice-60
 ## nice60

 The nice60 is a hotswap 60% board compatible with Pro Micro footprint boards.
 This includes the nice!nano, which supports bluetooth.